httpMeet/Ahmedabad-Live/README.md

 # Ahmedabad‑Live

-A complaint management system built using PHP, JavaScript, HTML, CSS, and Less.
+A complaint management system built using PHP, JavaScript, HTML, CSS.

 ## About

 **Ahmedabad‑Live** is a web-based complaint management system that enables users to lodge complaints and track their status.
-The system is developed with a focus on simplicity and urban relevance. :contentReference[oaicite:0]{index=0}
+The system is developed with a focus on simplicity and urban relevance.

 ---